-This spring, Miami Law will be the first U.S. law school with a week-long, full course in the emerging area of Sneaker Law.
-Provided through the school’s LL.M. in Entertainment, Arts, and Sports Law, and encompassing the areas of intellectual property law, sports law, and labor law, the course will cover an overview of the $90bn sneaker industry.
+In spring 2021, Miami Law was the first U.S. law school with a week-long, full course in the emerging area of Sneaker Law.
+Provided through the school’s LL.M. in Entertainment, Arts, and Sports Law, and encompassing the areas of intellectual property law, sports law, and labor law, the course covered an overview of the $90bn sneaker industry.

 Anand, co-founder of SNEAKER LAW, is former Head of Business Development & General Counsel of YEEZY Apparel, a fashion and design company owned and operated by Kanye West and currently a co-founder of 3 8 0 Group, a licensing, production and distribution company of premium apparel, footwear & accessories.
 Goldstein, also co-founder of SNEAKER LAW, is Legal Counsel at LiveIntent, an ad-tech and marketing company.

 The goal of the course was to prepare students to think and act as lawyers and business professionals through addressing the principal issues faced by sneaker companies, designers, manufacturers, and other parties involved in the sneaker industry.

 When asked how the course would benefit law students, Anand says, “Students who take Sneaker Law will learn how to draft and negotiate sneaker contracts; gain a strong working knowledge of the sneaker business; understand how to start their own business and brand their business; and most of all, how to step up their sneaker game!”

 In one course component, students participated in a practice-oriented simulation to negotiate a full-length sneaker or sneaker licensing deal, incorporating key terms like IP, compensation, counterfeiting, design approval, distribution, marketing and promotion, exclusivity, employment, term and termination, and even morality.

 A Perfect Fit into Entertainment, Arts and Sports LL.M.